Kreateer/stress-project/CONTRIBUTING.md

-# Contributing Guidelines
+# Working on this Repo

-This documentation contains a set of guidelines to help keep push/pull and merge issues at bay.
+The following is a set of guidelines to help keep push/pull and merge issues at bay.

-# Submitting Contributions
-To submit any contributions, please follow the process and workflow below.
 ## Step 1 : Find or choose an issue
 - Take a look at all the Open issues or create new issues
 - Choose an issue to work on and assign yourself to it, so everyone knows it's being worked on